seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 internally implemented as a vector with a mapping function that maps the keys to the dense integer range.

-This is useful for cases like virtual registers in the LLVM code generator: they have a dense mapping that is offset by a compile-time constant (the first virtual register ID).
+This is useful for cases like virtual registers in the LLVM37 code generator: they have a dense mapping that is offset by a compile-time constant (the first virtual register ID).

 .. _dss_densemap:

-llvm/ADT/DenseMap.h
+llvm37/ADT/DenseMap.h
 ^^^^^^^^^^^^^^^^^^^

 DenseMap is a simple quadratically probed hash table.
 It excels at supporting